 The floor exercise for men is similar to women’s, with the same size floor and springiness.
 However, men do not perform routines to music, and their routines consist of more tumbling passes and fewer dance aspects.
 Their routines are done with less of a flourish and more straightforward tumbling.
 The athletes are again scored on the difficulty of their tumbling, their form, and their ability to remain in the boundary of the floor.

 The parallel bars consist of two raised bars parallel to one another, approximately 16-20 inches apart.
 Athletes swing and flip between the bars, pausing to hold handstands above, trying to remain as stable as possible.
 They also swing below the bars to propel themselves across them, showing strength both in grip and in movement.
 It requires skills in timing and hand-eye coordination, so that athletes do not miss a grip on the bar and fall off.

-The high bar is similar to the women’s uneven bars, consisting of swinging skills and release moves, however, the men’s apparatus only has one bar, compared to the women’s two.
+The horizontal bar is similar to the women’s uneven bars, consisting of swinging skills and release moves.
+However, the men’s apparatus only has one bar, compared to the women’s two.
 The release moves seen are often high above the bar, and are risky in that it can be easy for the athlete to move too far away from the bar, and miss grabbing it after performing the skill.
 The bar itself is approximately nine feet above the ground, and only one inch in diameter.

 The pommel horse consists of the athlete moving their body circularly around a table approximately five feet long and one foot wide.
 The table has two handles that athletes can place their hands on or around.
 This apparatus can be the most difficult as the athlete has to be in constant motion in order to move from one skill to the next.
 Losing momentum would mean the athlete would fall and not be able to complete a skill.
 The skills required consist of moving one’s legs around the table while remaining above it, and not knocking into it.
 Judges look for appropriate height above the table and fluid movements until landing back on the ground after the dismount.